darebalogun/SYSC3303G4/Readme.md

 	-> It's functional features include opening/closing the door, buttons and lamps for floors, time delay between the opening/closing of the door and time delay in between floors.
-	-> It also gets updates for next floor from the Scheduler
+	-> It also gets updates for next floor from the Scheduler ElevatorSusSystemTest.java:-
+	author : Muhammad Tarequzzaman | 100954008
+	-> This file contains the ElevatorSubSystemTest class -> Contains Junit tests for the system

 InputEvent.java:-